 - So they have good spaces between them where air and water can travel.

-- Sandy soils are great for succulents, cactus and other plants that need fast draining soil.
+- Sandy soils are great for succulents, cacti, and other plants that need fast-draining soil.

 - Sandy soils need to be watered more frequently than clay soils.